-The A10 Neretva Motorway - from the border with Bosnia and Herzegovina to the interchange with the A1 at Ploče under construction, and when finished, its full length will be 9 km.
+The A10 Neretva Motorway - from the border with Bosnia and Herzegovina to the interchange with the A1 at Ploče is 9 km long.
 The A12 Motorway - from the St. Helena interchange (A4) over Vrbovec, Križevci, Koprivnica to Gola border crossing to Hungary, under construction.
 The planned length of the highway is 67 km.